hannesrosenbusch/hannesrosenbusch.github.io/_posts/2022-12-28-First short story.md

 Staring at the ceiling, I carefully cleared my throat.
 “Lara… where?”

 “She is still with that shrink from the show.”
 Brian squirmed uncomfortably.
-“She is pretty messed up by all of this you know.”
+“She is pretty messed up by all of this.”

 Lara had been ambivalent from the start—why can’t we just have a normal wedding—but I had bullied her into participating.
 As usual.
 For years, people told her I wasn’t good enough.
 Now she would finally agree.